Chase Field- Arizona Diamondbacks

 Also look for other photo ops around the park, like the D-Backs painted Mickey near the main entrance, and the celebration shower photo near Section 104.

-Other enticing food options are Wetzel’s Pretzels at Section 120, and 321, Tot Hot Dog from Big Dawgz at Section 126, and Sonoran Barbacoa Nachos from A-Zona Street Tacos at Section 208.
+Other enticing food options are Wetzel’s Pretzels at Section 124, and 321, Tot Hot Dog from Big Dawgz at Section 105, and Sonoran Barbacoa Nachos from A-Zona Street Tacos at Section 208 (only available to fans in Sections A-S and 200-223.)

-First Timers- For first timers, pick up a first time certificates at Section 128 and 322.
+First Timers- For first timers, pick up a first time certificates from Guest Relations at Sections 128 and 322.

-The Mascot- Baxter the bobcat roams around the ballpark throughout the game, but can be found at his Den during the 4th inning, on the upper level near Raising Cane’s Sandlot.
+The Mascot- Baxter the bobcat roams around the ballpark throughout the game, but can be found at his Den during the 4th inning, on the upper level in The Sandlot.
 “There, Baxter signs autographs and poses for pictures with all of his adoring fans.
 When you’re finished, you can go play on the slides, practice your baseball skills on Futures Field, or take batting practice in the batting cages all located right outside of Baxter’s Den.”- Diamondbacks website

 Best Place to Pregame- Unique to Chase Field is Game 7 Grill.
 This American-style restaurant sits just outside the main entrance of the park on the Gila River Casino Plaza.
 The grill is open three hours prior to first pitch, and closes 1.5 hours after the final out.
 Something to note- the venue is run by the Diamondbacks, so it is only open during special events, like games.
 Because of this, their menu only has a few basic options.